Other PublicationsForthcoming single-author book Women and Musical Salons in the Enlightenment

 from Two Seventeenth-Century Violin Sources,” Galpin Society Journal

-Rebecca Cypess and Steven Kemper, “The Anthropomorphic Analogy: Humanizing Musical Machines in the Early Modern and Contemporary Eras,” forthcoming in Organised Sound
+Rebecca Cypess and Steven Kemper, “The Anthropomorphic Analogy: Humanising Musical Machines in the Early Modern and Contemporary Eras,” Organised Sound

 23, no. 2 (2018): 167–180.